9 Natural Remedies For An Overactive Bladder

 5. Foods to avoid

-There are foods that can irritate your bladder.
-Performing an elimination diet can help you determine if there is an offending food that is causing your overactive bladder.
-The following foods to avoid should be removed from your diet and then slowly added back one at a time every three days.
-If you notice that a particular type of food or drink worsens your symptoms, you should completely and permanently eliminate it from your diet.
+Some foods can irritate your bladder.
+Performing an elimination diet can help you determine if an offending food is causing your overactive bladder.
+The following foods to avoid should be removed from your diet and slowly added back once every three days.
+If you notice that a particular food or drink worsens your symptoms, you should thoroughly and permanently eliminate it from your diet.

 6. Weight loss

-Excess weight can place pressure on your bladder, resulting in stress incontinence.
-Stress incontinence is defined as urine leaks that occur when pressure is placed on the bladder (lifting heavy objects, coughing, sneezing, and laughing).
-Research has shown that women who are overweight are at an increased risk of overactive bladder.
-Losing as little as ten percent of your body weight can improve the control of your bladder by 50 percent.
+Excess weight can put pressure on the bladder, resulting in stress incontinence.
+Stress incontinence is urine leaks that occur when pressure is placed on the bladder (lifting heavy objects, coughing, sneezing, and laughing).
+Research has shown that overweight women are at an increased risk of having an overactive bladder.
+Losing as little as ten percent of one's body weight can improve bladder control by 50 percent.

 7. Bladder retraining

-When you suffer from an overactive bladder, the bladder muscles begin reacting a certain way.
+When you suffer from an overactive bladder, the bladder muscles react a certain way.
 Bladder retraining is designed to reboot these muscles.
-It is believed that if you allow the urge to pass, it will eventually help you hold your urine for longer periods of time.
+It is believed that if you allow the urge to pass, it will eventually help you hold your urine for more extended periods.
 Bladder training takes about six to eight weeks.
 Follow these steps to retrain your bladder:

-Schedule bathroom breaks – Look at your journal and determine how often you typically go to the bathroom.
-Then, schedule ten minute delays and slowly work up to three hours or longer.
-On average, women should only need to go to the bathroom every three to six hours.
+• Schedule bathroom breaks – Look at your journal and determine how often you typically go to the bathroom.
+Then, schedule ten-minute delays and slowly work up to three hours or longer.
+On average, women should only go to the bathroom every three to six hours.

 8. Improve your bowel habits

-Many people do not realize that bowel habits and bladder habits go hand in hand.
-When one is not functioning properly, it can impact the other.
+Many do not realize that bowel and bladder habits go hand in hand.
+When one is not functioning correctly, it can impact the other.
 Constipation can be uncomfortable.
-A full bowel can press on your bladder, worsening the incontinence and urgency experienced with an overactive bladder.
-You can improve your bowels by increasing the amount of soluble and insoluble fiber you consume.
+An entire bowel can press on your bladder, worsening the incontinence and urgency experienced with an overactive bladder.
+You can improve your bowels by increasing the soluble and insoluble fiber you consume.

 9. Acupuncture

-If you suffer from an overactive bladder, acupuncture may be able to help.
-Acupuncture has been used for almost 2000 years to treat a variety of health issues, including urgency and incontinence.
-An acupuncturist will insert fine needles not sacral vertebra to improve the symptoms of overactive bladder, including stress and urge incontinence.
+If you suffer from an overactive bladder, acupuncture can help.
+Acupuncture has been used for almost 2000 years to treat various health issues, including urgency and incontinence.
+An acupuncturist inserts fine needles, not sacral vertebra, to improve the symptoms of an overactive bladder, including stress and urge incontinence.

-When you suffer from overactive bladder, you may not be able to hold your urine, you may experience leakage, and you may need to go to the bathroom more than usual, including during the night.
-Overactive bladder can affect all aspects of your life.
-You can begin to experience sleep difficulties, which can result in brain fog, concentration difficulties, and problems at school or work.
-You can reduce the effects of overactive bladder with the natural remedies described above.
+When you suffer from an overactive bladder, you may not be able to hold your urine, you may experience leakage, and you may need to go to the bathroom more than usual, including at night.
+An overactive bladder can affect all aspects of your life.
+You may begin to experience sleep difficulties, resulting in brain fog, concentration difficulties, and problems at school or work.
+The natural remedies described above can reduce the effects of an overactive bladder.

 Metabolism is affected by several reasons which includes diet, genetics, exercise and even lifestyle choices.
 Understanding these elements can help you positively improve your metabolic...